-Assignment 2: Library Research Paper
+Assignment 2: Library Research Paper (45% of course grade) Final

 This assignment is a library research paper in which you will examine a particular mental health problem, or vulnerable population with whom you work.
-Examine intervention strategies you have employed for the mental health problem including referral issues, engagement, bio-psycho-social assessment (mind-brain-body involvement) and diagnosis, contracting, core/middle phase (including the use of relationship and expressions of resistance), termination, aftercare, and evaluation of practice, using one or two practice theories which we cover in class.
+Examine intervention strategies you have employed for the mental health problem including referral issues, engagement, bio-psycho-social assessment (mind-brain-body involvement), diagnosis, contracting, core/middle phase (including the use of relationship and expressions of resistance), termination, aftercare, and evaluation of practice, integrating one or two practice theories.
 Discuss your role as a social work clinician and how this role may differ from other service providers, including responsibility of leadership.
-Include issues of the working alliance, transference and countertransference as they may apply to treatment.
+Include issues of the working alliance, and examples of transference and countertransference as they apply to treatment and your clinical case example.
 Be sure to include material throughout the phases of treatment on diversity, ethics and values, and issues of social justice.
-Be sure to use APA citation style including, the use of subheadings, introductions, conclusions, etc. (15-20 pages, 12 pt.
-Times Roman, APA style).
-Case material may be inserted for illustrative purposes.
-See attachment at end of this syllabus for further detail.
+Use APA style including, the use of subheadings, introductions, conclusions, etc. (15-20 pages, 15-20 references, 12 pt.
+Times Roman, double spaced).
+Utilize one case example throughout the paper to show understanding of your treatment choices.
+See attachment at end of this syllabus for further details.